russjr08/Modpack-Utils/Readme.md

 For Users
 ----------
-1. Obtain a Modpack JSON file from your Modpack developer/maintainer and input into the app.
+1. Obtain a Modpack JSON file from your Modpack developer/maintainer and input it into the app.
 2. Click 'Update'.
 3. *Profit*